 How to sell to or work with Dstl

-The Defence Science and Technology Laboratory (Dstl) work with a range of suppliers to provide customers with the best science and technology, research and capabilities to protect the UK’s security and advance the UK’s defence interests.
+The Defence Science and Technology Laboratory (Dstl) works with a range of suppliers to provide science and technology expertise, insights and solutions to protect the UK’s security and advance the UK’s defence interests.

 Who we work with

-We work with external suppliers unless there’s a clear reason not to: see our criteria for science and technology procurement decision process
+We engage external suppliers to carry out all work unless there’s a clear reason for Dstl to do or lead it: see our criteria for science and technology procurement.

-Suppliers can be small and medium-sized enterprises (SMEs) and they don’t have to have worked with Dstl, the MOD or in the defence sector before.
+Dstl welcomes suppliers of all types: industry, academia, research centres and other parts of the Ministry of Defence (MOD).
+We also collaborate with other public sector bodies and partners across government.
+Suppliers can be any size, including start-ups, micro, small and medium-sized enterprises (SMEs) and consortia, and they don’t have to have worked with Dstl, the MOD or in the defence sector before.

 - benefit from increased funding for defence